Übermensch World Tour

-The Übermensch World Tour is the third concert tour by South Korean rapper and singer-songwriter G-Dragon, held in support of his third studio album Übermensch (2025).
+The Übermensch World Tour was the third concert tour by South Korean rapper and singer-songwriter G-Dragon, held in support of his third studio album Übermensch (2025).
 It marks his first concert tour in eight years since the Act III: M.O.T.T.E World Tour (2017).
 The Übermensch World Tour began at the Goyang Stadium in South Korea on March 29, 2025.
+The tour gathered total 825,000 fans from 39 shows, making it the largest tour conducted by a Korean solo act in history.

 Background

 On February 6, 2025, G-Dragon's agency Galaxy Corporation announced that G-Dragon would hold a world tour in support of his then-upcoming studio album Übermensch, set for release on February 25.
 A week later, it was revealed that the tour would begin at the Goyang Stadium in Goyang, South Korea on March 29 and 30.
 On March 19, fourteen dates were unveiled in East and Southeast Asia (Phase 1).
 On May 13, new four dates were unveiled in Australia and Thailand (Phase 2), with the show in Thailand being cancelled later.

 On June 16, four new dates were announced in the United States and France (Phase 3).
 On September 12, the phase 4 of the tour was announced with 2 shows in Taipei and one in Hanoi.
 The encore shows in Osaka and Seoul were also added to the phase 4 of the tour.

 On October 10, due to high demand, the second show in Hanoi on November 9 was announced.